yb66/path_helper/README.md

 ### To run the specs

+    docker run --rm path_helper

-Shell in and have a play:
+### Shell in and have a play:

-    docker run --rm -ti -v "$PWD":/root path_helper sh
+    docker run --rm -ti --entrypoint="" path_helper sh

+Run some tests yourself:

+    ./spec/shell_spec.sh

+Set up some paths using the test fixtures:

     ./exe/path_helper --setup --no-lib
-    ./spec/shell_spec.sh
+    cp -R spec/fixtures/moredirs/* ~/.config/paths

+Have a look at the output:
     ./exe/path_helper -p
     ./exe/path_helper -c
     ./exe/path_helper -f